mvfbarrionuevo/gaymepy/_posts/2021-02-19-computing-isosurface-volume.md

 voxel = Vm.prod() / points.prod()
 {% endhighlight %}

 Now we can calculate the bohr volume, then convert it to any unit we like.
-I will present the conversion to $\AA$ and cm$^3$/mol.
+I will present the conversion to &#8491; and cm$^3$/mol.
 {: style="text-align: justify"}

 {% highlight python %}